Non-Unitarity at DUNE and T2HK with Charged and Neutral Current Measurements: Results

-\paragraph{\underline{Bound on $\alpha_{11}$:}} It is observed from the upper panel of Fig.\ref{fig4} that both DUNE and T2HK give lose constraints when we use the norm factor in the measurements.
-But, if the norm factor is not used in the $\nu_e$ (and $\bar{\nu}_{e}$) background only, then we can see a significant enhancement in the sensitivity in both DUNE and T2HK.
+\paragraph{\underline{Bound on $\alpha_{11}:$}} It is observed from the upper panel of Fig. \ref{fig4} that both DUNE and T2HK give weak constraints when we use the norm factor in the measurements.
+But, if the norm factor is not used in the $\nu_e$ (and $\bar{\nu}_{e}$) background, then we can see a significant enhancement in the sensitivity in both DUNE and T2HK.
 This enhancement is because of the decrease in $\nu_{e}$ (and $\bar{\nu}_{e}$) background due to the exclusion of the norm factor.
-It also can be confirmed from the probability plots in Fig.\ref{fig3}.
-So it is important to point that $\nu_e$ (and $\bar{\nu}_{e}$) background is the main channel to constraint $\alpha_{11}$ parameter.
-From the plots we observe that DUNE can exclude all values of $\alpha_{11} \leq 0.94$ while T2HK can exclude all $\alpha_{11} \leq 0.95$ at 3$\sigma$ CL.
-So it is seen that T2HK can give slightly better constraints on $\alpha_{11}$ compared to DUNE.
-Combinations of the two experiments can improve the constraint further and at 3$\sigma$ CL, it can exclude all $\alpha_{11} \leq 0.965$.
+This can also be confirmed from the probability plots in Fig. \ref{fig3}.
+The disappearance channel $\nu_e \rightarrow \nu_e $ (or $\bar{\nu}_e \rightarrow \bar{\nu}_e $) depends significantly on $\alpha_{11}$.
+Hence the effect of marginalization of other parameters like $\alpha_{21}$ does not affect this channel.
+This point is also discussed in the Appendix \ref{margi-sec}.
+Thus, it is important to point out that the $\nu_e$ (and $\bar{\nu}_{e}$) background is the main channel for constraining the $\alpha_{11}$ parameter.
+The NC measurements of DUNE do not improve the bound further.
+From the plots, we observe that DUNE can exclude all values of $\alpha_{11} \leq 0.962$ while T2HK can exclude all $\alpha_{11} \leq 0.97$ at 95$\%$ CL.
+Thus, T2HK provides slightly better constraint on $\alpha_{11}$ compared to DUNE.
+Combination of the two experiments can improve the constraint further and at 95$\%$ CL, it can exclude all $\alpha_{11} \leq 0.978$.

-\paragraph{\underline{Bound on $\alpha_{22}$:}} We observe from the lower panel of Fig. \ref{fig4} that the bound is very poor with norm for both DUNE and T2HK.
-Even their combinations with the norm is not improving the bounds.
-But without the norm, the bounds are improving significantly and adding NC with CC at DUNE is enhancing the bounds.
-It can rule out $\alpha_{22} \leq 0.978$ at 3$\sigma$ CL.
-Finally, when we combine both the experiments we get better constraints which is $\alpha_{22} \leq 0.988$ at 3$\sigma$ CL.
-It is observed from Fig.\ref{fig1} that disappearance probability for $\alpha_{22}$ decreases significantly if the norm factor is not applied.
-Therefore, the constraints on $\alpha_{22}$ is mainly coming from the disappearance channels.
+\paragraph{\underline{Bound on $\alpha_{22}:$}} From the lower panel of Fig. \ref{fig4}, we observe that like the previous case both DUNE and T2HK can not put strong constraint on $\alpha_{22}$ when measured with the norm factor.
+Even after combining the two experiments, the bound on $\alpha_{22}$ does not improve with the norm factor.
+But it improves significantly when the measurements are done without the norm factor.
+DUNE (T2HK) CC measurements can exclude all $\alpha_{22} \leq 0.983$ ($\alpha_{22} \leq 0.989$) at 95 $\%$ CL.
+As shown in Fig. \ref{events-nc}, the NC events at DUNE get reduced in the presence of $\alpha_{22}$.
+Therefore, when we add NC measurements with the CC measurements at DUNE, we observe an enhancement on the bound and all $\alpha_{22} \leq 0.987$ can be ruled out at 95$\%$ CL.
+Finally, when we combine both the experiments we get a very tight constraint on $\alpha_{22}$ and at 95$\%$ CL, all $\alpha_{22} \leq 0.992$ can be ruled out.